Metroxe/relative-to-alias-resolver/README.md

 - Converts relative imports to alias imports based on your `tsconfig.json` configuration.
 - Supports both CommonJS and ES Module formats.
 - Provides a CLI for easy integration into your build process.
-- Includes options for dry runs and concurrency control.
+- Includes options for dry runs before modifying your project.

 ## Installation